-In terms of the housing stock in Redmond, multifamily housing has become the most prevalent type of housing built over the last decade.
+In terms of housing stock, multifamily housing is most prevalent for recent development over the last decade.
 The mix of housing types is primarily comprised of apartments and single-family detached homes.
-Compared to neighboring cities, Redmond has the greatest share of multifamily housing, which is unsurprising since 72 percent of recent construction built over the last decade has been multifamily housing.
-Overall, Redmond lacks housing variety particularly single-family

-Exhibit 2.
-Housing Unit Types in Redmond
+Compared to neighboring cities, Redmond has the greatest share of multifamily housing, which is unsurprising since 72 percent of recent construction has been multifamily housing.
+Overall, Redmond lacks housing variety particularly single-family attached housing such as town homes, triplexes, duplexes, and Exhibit 2.
+Housing Unit Types in Redmond cottages.
+As shown below, single-family attached housing is key for households earning between 50 and 120 percent AMI and it tends to consist of market-rate new construction that could be owneroccupied or rented.
+According to King County parcel data, Redmond also has the smallest number of Accessory Dwelling Units (ADUs) in comparison to its peer cities, despite the fact that the City allows ADUs in all of its residential zones.